epixjava/op1REpackerGUI/README.md

 file is.
 If you unpack the firmware file `op1_246.op1` at `/home/user/op1/` you'll get a folder `/home/user/op1/op1_246/` containing the unpacked files.
-The same logic works for repacking, the new firmware file is saved in the same location, but the name will be `op1_246-repacked.op1`.
+The same logic works for repacking, the new firmware file is saved in the same location, but the name will be `op1_246-REpacked.op1`.

-REpack after you enable your modifications.
+REpack after you enable your modifications and themes

 ### Analyze